 - Code modularity, task prioritization features help to meet the processing deadline with power optimization.

-- The use of the standard generic access profile and generic attribute profile (GAP) via Bluetooth low energy makes it more effective.
+- Using the standard generic access profile and generic attribute profile (GAP) via Bluetooth low energy makes it more effective.

-- Amazon invested a lot of money behind the development of IoT data security.
+- Amazon invested a lot of money in the development of IoT data security.